satkarra/voronoi/README.md

 ### Features ###

 * Accurate calculation of Voronoi/Median cell volume and cell face area in 2D and 3D
-* Reads AVS and LaGriT input files (LGI)
+* Reads AVS input files
-* Outputs to FEHM, PFLOTRAN, TOUGH, and HDF5
+* Outputs to PFLOTRAN and HDF5
 * Outputs visualization of control volume cells
-* Assigns ROCK coefficients based on node attributes (TOUGH)
-* Automatic element assignment of isotropic / anisotropic permeability coefficients (TOUGH)
-* Removes duplicate and negligable coefficients (FEHM)
-* Built with PETSc for parallel execution and sparse matrix data types Cross-platform & open source
+* Built with PETSc for parallel execution and sparse matrix data types
+* Cross-platform & open source

 ### Building ###